jessielw/FrameForge/README.md

   --re-sync RE_SYNC     Sync offset for image generation in frames (i.e. --re-sync=-3) --comparison-count COMPARISON_COUNT
-                        Amount of comparisons to generate --sub-color SUB_COLOR
+                        Amount of comparisons to generate --start-trim START_TRIM
+                        Percentage to trim from start of media [choices 0 - 100] (defaults to 12%) --end-trim END_TRIM   Percentage to trim from end of media [choices 0 - 100] (defaults to 12%) --sub-color SUB_COLOR
                         Hex color code for subtitle color (i.e. --sub-color "#fff000") --sub-secondary-color SUB_SECONDARY_COLOR